A masterpiece of the early Italian Renaissance, Andrea Mantegna’s Bridal Chamber has been described as the most beautiful room in the world.

-However, there is another reason for interest with the Mona Lisa, the one we are going to explore now.
+However, there is another reason for interest in the Mona Lisa, the one we are going to explore now.
 The medical interpretations of this masterpiece have entertained doctors for decades.

-The most intriguing part is that Bell’s palsy is more likely to develop in pregnant women than in non-pregnant women.
+The most intriguing part is that Bell’s palsy is more likely to develop in the bodies of pregnant women than non-pregnant women.
 As said, Lisa Gherardini could have given birth to her third son just before posing.
 For this reason, when occurring in pregnant women, the medical literature began to refer to facial palsy as Mona Lisa syndrome.

 Her hair is thin and the black veil on her head does not hide a large forehead with a receding hairline.
-Moreover, a complete lack of eyebrows and eyelashes are evident.
+Moreover, a complete lack of eyebrows and eyelashes is evident.

 A careful observation of the neck insinuates a diffuse enlargement, while the dorsal surface of the right hand seems to be somewhat swelled.

-Scleroderma is a rare rheumatological pathology whose characteristics are a thickening and hardening of the skin, which often impedes facial mimicry.
+Scleroderma is a rare rheumatological pathology whose characteristics are thickening and hardening of the skin, which often impedes facial mimicry.
 In scleroderma, which more commonly affects women, hair and eyebrows often disappear.
-Therefore, could Lisa’s hair actually be… a wig?
+Therefore, could Lisa’s hair actually be… A wig?

-Or, maybe the problem of Mona Lisa is the Gilles de la Tourette syndrome.
-This may cause tics, like a persistent contraction of the muscles around the mouth or an incontrollable trichotillomania (a mental disorder in which the patient feels an urge to pull out his/her own hairs).
+Or, maybe the problem with Mona Lisa is the Gilles de la Tourette syndrome.
+This may cause tics, like a persistent contraction of the muscles around the mouth or incontrollable trichotillomania (a mental disorder in which the patient feels an urge to pull out his/her own hairs).

-Ophthalmologists concentrated on eyes, diagnosing an infrequent inflammatory disease called Fuchs’ Heterochromic Iridocyclitis.
-On the other hand, neurologists tried to explain the position of the arms, with one hand trying to hold the other arm, as an effort to hide a tremor from Parkinson’s disease.
+Ophthalmologists concentrated on the eyes, diagnosing an infrequent inflammatory disease called Fuchs’ Heterochromic Iridocyclitis.
+On the other hand, neurologists tried to explain the position of the arms, with one hand trying to hold the other arm, in an effort to hide a tremor from Parkinson’s disease.